Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/200_Series/280__MarketPrice__Performance/ReadMe.txt

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from Thomson Reuters Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Reuters Data Feed Direct (RDF-D), directly from an OMM Provider application, or from the Advanced Distribution Server.

 The 280__MarketPrice__Performance is a simple performance focused application